-Activities center with bikes, kayaks, canoes and stand-up paddleboards to borrow; nature trail, gym, demo kitchen, casual pub, general store, cocktail hour tent, private dining (with private rental).
+Activities center with bikes, kayaks, canoes and stand-up paddleboards to borrow during the summer; nature trail, gym, demo kitchen, casual pub, general store, cocktail hour tent, private dining (with private rental).
 In rooms: free WiFi, flatscreen TV, mini fridge, free bottled water.

 Our favourite rooms

 Rowland House wins our heart with sophisticated old-meets-new interiors, a Grecian temple and two-storey boathouse: opt for a top-floor Whimsy Deluxe room for a wild ride of pattern-rich MacKenzie-Childs décor.
 Aurora Inn rooms have the biggest footprints and shared balconies: the two top-floor suites are wallpapered winners, each with a generous lounge and ensuite with an egg-shaped tub.
 Many of the rooms at EB Morgan House come with working fireplaces.
 All rooms at Zabriskie House are an oasis of calm blue hues.